Working towards a Bachelor of Arts, Simran writes articles on modern history, art theory, religion, and mythology, and analyses of texts.

 This places Bayard and Doakes’ characterisations at oppositions.
 Bayard’s reasons to kill were unethical, which presents him as a criminal.
 Doakes’ reason to kill was to avenge the people Bayard killed and tortured, making him a hero for acquiring justice by any means necessary.
 Through this, the text does not achieve mythic restitution for conservative values like shows CSI: Miami.

 The murder of Bayard demystifies the belief that the law delivers justice and naturalises noble cause corruption and vigilante values such as, “ends are of enough importance that any means to achieve them is acceptable” (Lawrence 2013, p.
 7).
-Lawrence explains the myth where when cops believe their corruption is justified, they are now seen as legislators of the law.
+Lawrence explains the myth that when cops believe their corruption is justified, they are now seen as legislators of the law.
 In this case, Doakes places his own morality above the law.
 This blurs the line between what is and what is not acceptable for police officers.

 The act of vigilantism and noble cause corruption challenges the state’s ability to implement law and order (Mireanu 2014, p.
 3).
 It suggests that Law is placed at a higher standard and conflicts with the interests of the law.
 This suggests the difference between a criminal and heroes is that heroes meet an ethical demand.